 Frequently Asked Questions

-Is a pool route the same as a pool service franchise?
 No. A franchise requires ongoing royalties, brand compliance, and often a territory approval process.
-A pool route is an outright business purchase — you own the accounts, make the operational decisions, and keep all the revenue after expenses.
+A pool route is an outright business purchase.
+You own the accounts, make the operational decisions, and keep the revenue after expenses.

-How many accounts does a typical pool route have?
 Most new owners start with 40–60 accounts, generating $5,000–$9,000 in monthly billing.
-You can always add accounts later once you are comfortable with the workflow.
+You can always add more accounts later once you are comfortable with the workflow.

-Do I need a license to service pools?
 Requirements vary by state.
 Florida and Texas have specific pool contractor licensing thresholds; California, Arizona, and Nevada have their own rules.
 Our training covers the licensing landscape in your state so you are operating legally from day one.

-Can I buy a pool route with no industry experience?
 Yes.
-The training program is designed for complete beginners.
-Water chemistry, equipment diagnostics, and route management are all teachable skills — we teach them to new owners every month.
+The training program is built for beginners.
+Water chemistry, equipment diagnostics, and route management are teachable skills, and we teach them to new owners every month.

-What happens if a customer cancels after I buy?
 If the cancellation falls within the warranty window, we replace the account at no cost.
-That is the single biggest protection we offer compared to buying accounts off a marketplace or craigslist listing.
+That gives buyers more protection than they get from a marketplace listing or a casual private sale.

 Ready to Own a Pool Route?